 - Costs of the second fulfillment of the correct product, including shipping, packaging, and time.

-No, this isn’t a Game of Thrones threat, but we at Red Stag Fulfillment think that 3PLs like us should pay for the mistakes we make.
+We at Red Stag think that 3PLs like us should pay for the mistakes we make.
 It isn’t your fault, and you’ve got added work to keep the customer happy.
 So, you should be made whole.

 When products don’t come on time at a rate of 15,000 to 20,000 a year, customer bases can slip because of unreliability.
 Mistakes like mis-picks can also make a 3PL’s client look like it isn’t up to its competitors’ standards, leading to a poor reputation.